BBVA/devstack/README.md

-# devstack
+# Devstack

-Devstack and Vagrant
+Creates a complete Openstack environment by using Vagrant + Devstack + Ansible